hydephp/hyde/README.md

 In a future update (coming soon(tm)) the builder will remove unused files automatically.
 For now, you can manually delete the files and then run the build command.

-Currently, only top level custom pages are supported.
-In the future nested pages will be supported.
+Currently, only top-level custom pages are supported.
+In the future, nested pages will be supported.
 For example, _site/directory/page.html

 Hyde also currently does not support images, but will soon as it already has the foundation in place to do so.